 Pav Bhaji is considered Indian fast food, but if cooked at home, the way I do, It is a very wholesome meal.
 ‘Pav’ means bread in Hindi and Marathi, while ‘bhaji’ means a vegetable-based dish.
 I cook Pav Bhaji very often because I want my family to eat all the vegetables.
 Pav Bhaji is my Secret weapon to tackle fussy eaters.
 If you have been following the blog, you know that I am a big supporter of one-pot dishes and healthy cooking ideas.
-This is a quick one pot dish that is healthy and serves the secret purpose I just mentioned.
+Pav Bhaji is a quick one pot dish that is healthy and serves the secret purpose I just mentioned.
 You can skip the Torai, Ghiya and Brinjals if you are going to cook this for some guests.
 In this article, I am sharing with you Pav Bhaji Recipe.

 - Potatoes 3 medium-sized (Peeled and chopped in big chunks)

 - Carrots 2 medium-sized (Peeled and roughly chopped)

 - Snake Gourd / Lauki- Chopped (1 cup)

 - Brinjal – Chopped (1 cup)